Seb-Lorek/bbvi/README.md

 Develop an variational inference algorithm based on [Black Box Variational Inference](https://proceedings.mlr.press/v33/ranganath14.pdf).
 An introduction to variational inference can be found [here](https://arxiv.org/pdf/1601.00670.pdf).

-## Steps
+## ToDo

-1. Start writing a simple model container
-2. Implement the algo
+1. Implement a more efficient graph structure
+2. Allow for broad class of variational distributions
+3. Implement B-splines regression

 ## Literature